SkylineCommunications/dataminer-grafana-plugin/src/README.md

 # DataMiner Grafana Data Source Plugin

-Connect to a DataMiner agent and visualize your DataMiner data in Grafana.
+Connect to a DataMiner Agent and visualize your DataMiner data in Grafana.
 This plugin requires a DataMiner System.

 > **⚠️ Alpha version**
 >